isage/Adrenaline/docs/src/05-PSPPlayback.md

 ### Inferno 2

 This is the default UMDemu ISO driver and the one with the most person-hours put into development over the years.
-This is a small adaptation of the latest work done hosted on `ARK-4`, with minor modifications for better code reuse with other drivers and integration with the Adrenaline CFW.
+This is a small adaptation of the latest work done hosted on `ARK CFW`, with minor modifications for better code reuse with other drivers and integration with the Adrenaline CFW.

 - **Support for all ISO formats**: `ISO`, `CSO`, `CSOv2`, `JSO`, `ZSO`, and `DAX`
 - **Emulation of empty UMD drive**: Several bugs existed that caused malfunction when the driver was used without an ISO file specified on other drivers and older versions of this driver.